alfarisv/Intrusion-Detection-System/README.md

 # Intrusion Detection System
-This is project to create an IDS using Machine Learning.
+This is a project to create an IDS using Machine Learning.
 The models used here are Decision Tree, Random Forest, and SVM.

 ## Dataset